The Secret Life of Pets

 Meanwhile, the rascally rabbit Snowball (Kevin Hart) leads a Dickensian gang of abandoned pets that live in the sewers, several of which were literally flushed there.
 This is a very busy story, jammed with characters, and it’s a testament to the script that we never lose track of who’s who or what’s happening, even as the plot line spins out at breakneck speed.

-.
+Pets has a gleefully anarchic spirit that recalls the best of those old Chuck Jones classics.
 The story takes weird turns at regular intervals—watch for a bizarre sausage factory interlude—and the characters collide and carom off one another in a tumble of escalating comic setups.
-This is the most accomplished offering yet from Illumination, the animation studio that also produced The Lorax
+This is the most accomplished offering yet from Illumination, the animation studio that also produced The Lorax and Hop.

 There’s a real artfulness to how this movie assembles all its component parts.
 The sight gags and rat-a-tat buddy-comedy dialogue are flat-out vaudevillian at times, while the crisp digital images and emotional swells will remind you of Pixar’s best films.
 (Structurally, the movie might as well be called Pet Story.)
 The grand background animation is classic Disney.
 When it all comes together, it’s a real delight.